DevExpress-Examples/XAF_Security_E4908/EFCore/Console/Readme.md

 <!-- default file list -->

 This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from your Non-XAF application using EF Core for data access.
-The application outputs secured data to the 'result.txt' file.
+The application outputs secured data to the console.

 >If you are using XPO ORM for data access, [follow this tutorial](https://www.devexpress.com/go/XAF_Security_NonXAF_Series_1.aspx).